 And who would say no to pizza for merienda ?

 or to either venti of frappucino, iced macchiato or any hot blends from Starbucks Coffee and pastries or a slice of cake perhaps…

 Our latest to-go purchase was done just yesterday afternoon, soon after Tina and Gabby tagged along with me as I went to my dentist in Marikina, we spotted a carinderia that sells freshly cooked rice cakes…

-Tastes, smells and feels like Christmas already!
-Aren’t you excited ?
+Tastes, smells and feels like Christmas already! :D Aren’t you excited ?